Your Complete Guide to Working Holidays in Japan

 It was created to promote the mutual understandings between the respective countries, and encourage youth to exchange, being able to work to supplement their travel funds.

-Although it is possible to find a few jobs without any knowledge of Japanese, it is highly recommended to at least study 12 weeks at a language school in Japan, incorporating this into your travel plans during your first few months.
-You can learn conversational Japanese, and do optional cultural activities.
+Although it is possible to find a few jobs without any knowledge of Japanese, it is highly recommended to at least study 12 weeks at a language school in Japan, incorporating this into your travel plans.
+You can learn Japanese, and do optional cultural activities.
 The language school can even assist in finding part-time work.

 It is also possible to study at different locations in Japan while travelling, at different language schools we recommend.